ric866/reolink_cctv/info.md

 {% else %}
 #### Changes of version {{ version_available }}

-- Fixed a siren switch bug.
+- Fixed a bug: last record sensor error was logged when it was in disabled state.

 **IMPORTANT**: Version **0.1.X** has different camera IDs in comparison to **0.0.X**, so you probably will need to re-config all places where camera-streams are referenced.
 {% endif %}